 Other methods of introducing combustion and ventilation air are acceptable, providing they conform to the requirements in the applicable codes listed above.

-In Canada, consult local building and safety codes, or, in absence of such requirements, follow CSA B149.1.
+In Canada, consult local building and safety codes or, in absence of such requirements, follow CSA B149.1.

-2.A.4.b Ducted Combustion Air
+2.A.2.b Ducted Combustion Air

 The combustion air can be taken through the wall, or through the roof.
-When taken from the wall, it must be taken from out-of-doors by means of the Laars horizontal wall terminal.
-When taken from the roof, a field-supplied rain cap or an elbow arrangement must be used to prevent entry of rain water (see Figure 3).
+When taken from the wall, it must be taken from out-of-doors by means of manufacturer recommended horizontal wall terminal.
+When taken from the roof, a field-supplied rain cap or an elbow arrangement must be used to prevent entry of rain water (see Figure 2).

-Use pipe of the appropriate size and material (see sections 2.A.1 and 2.A.2), for the combustion air intake.
+Use single-wall galvanized pipe of the appropriate size, for the combustion air intake.
 Route the intake to the heater as directly as possible.
 Seal all joints with tape.
 Provide adequate hangers.
 The unit must not support the weight of the combustion air intake pipe.
-Maximum linear pipe length allowed is 100 feet (30.4m). subtract 5 allowable linear feet (1.5m) for every additional elbow used.
+Maximum linear pipe length allowed is 100 feet (30.4m).
+Subtract 5 allowable linear feet (1.5m) for every additional elbow used.